 POCKET PARK – A small-scale Public Open Space, typically less than one-quarter acre in area, integrated within a block or development to provide passive recreational amenities, visual relief, and gathering opportunities within a walkable urban environment, and typically intended to serve the immediate neighborhood or block.
 Pocket Parks may include elements such as seating, landscaping, shade trees, public art, pedestrian paths, and Green Infrastructure or Low-Impact Development infrastructure.
 Pocket Parks shall be publicly accessible and abut Building Façades or pedestrian pathways on at least one side to ensure visibility and safety.
 Pocket Parks do not include playgrounds, athletic courts, or large-scale recreational equipment.

-POP-UP SHOP – A Temporary Commercial establishment operating for 15-90 days in an existing Building or tenant space, typically used for the sale of goods, art, food, or services.
+POP-UP SHOP – A Temporary Use Commercial establishment operating for 15-90 days in an existing Building or tenant space, typically used for the sale of goods, art, food, or services.
 Pop-Up Shops are intended to temporarily activate vacant or underutilized spaces and are not intended for permanent alteration of the premises or long-term occupation.

 PORTE COCHÈRE – A covered vehicular passage that allows cars and trucks to pass beneath or through a building, or under a roofed structure separate from the main Building.
 A Porte Cochère may provide access through a block under Building mass, typically connecting Streets or service areas, or may function as a standalone covered drive for loading, unloading, or drop-off.